CSCfi/csc-user-guide/docs/apps/gpaw.md

 ## Usage

-The default version that is available with `module load gpaw` is subject to change, so we recommended to always load a specific GPAW version:
+Since the default version, that is available with `module load gpaw`, is subject to change when new versions are installed, we recommend to always load a specific GPAW version:

 ```bash
 module load gpaw/version
 ```

 !!! warning "Note:"
     In CSC environment GPAW calculations are run with the **gpaw-python** command.

 **Example parallel batch script for Puhti**